- Benefits of integrating quick commerce with online stores

-Q-commerce, or Quick-commerce, is often known as โon-demand deliveryโ and ‘e-commerce, but in a new, faster form.
-It has both features of traditional e-commerce with innovations in last-mile delivery.
+Q-commerce, or Quick commerce, is often known as โon-demand deliveryโ and ‘e-commerce, but in a new, faster form.
+The quick commerce meaning lies in its ability to combine traditional e-commerce with innovations in last-mile delivery, ensuring ultra-fast fulfillment.
 The concept focuses on delivering items such as perishable goods, like groceries, with speed of deliveryโnot in days but in 30 or fewer minutes, to be competitive.

 How Does Q-commerce Work?